 Did you know Perth was home to the last Blockbuster in Australia?
 Or that the opening of a Krispy Kreme caused a traffic jam in the city?
 Here are some other weird facts about Perth and the state of WA.

-Australia is an undeniably odd country in many ways, but sometimes I wonder if the city of Perth (and Western Australia in general) takes the cake for the weirdest city and state, respectively.
-When you consider some facts about Perth and surrounds, this could very well be the case.
+Australia is an undeniably odd country in many ways, but sometimes I wonder if the city of Perth (and Western Australia in general) takes the cake for the strangest city and state, respectively.

-On recent trips to Western Australia (which I am rapidly falling more and more in love with) I’ve done my best to uncover weird facts about Perth and the mass amount of land outside its borders.
-I’ve dug around, asked questions of locals and have happily gone exploring around the state.
+I dug around, asked questions of locals and have happily gone exploring around the state.
 Not nearly enough, but then WA is roughly the size of western Europe.

 Perth is closer to Jakarta than Canberra or Sydney